-"Well, unfortunately for the rest of us non-enhanced peons, we've had to choke down the most vile-" Tony paused when he saw Agent Gray, looking very well and standing in the doorway of the break room, steaming cup in her hand.
+"She's not wrong.
+We've all had to choke down the most vile-" Tony paused when he saw Agent Gray, looking very well and standing in the doorway of the break room, steaming cup in her hand.

 Tony took a sip and, for a moment, he was in love.
 "I promise nothing.
 I am a man of routine after all."